loads Beebox hives and equipment carried on my rucksack

 “I can see eggs!”

-This site contains everything I wish I had known when I started with bees.
 If you’ve plenty of time, watch YouTube.
 But it can only teach you so much.

 If you fancy reading this site like a book, click on the navigation at the bottom of each page.

 To learn piecemeal, dip into the Contents.
-I have been didactic here and there to keep things simple.

-I have relied on quality sources of information from Roger Patterson, Wally Shaw, David Cushman, Randy Oliver, Rusty Burlew, Prof Seeley, JD and BD Yates and Prof David Evans.
+Roger Patterson, Wally Shaw, David Cushman, Randy Oliver, Rusty Burlew, Prof Seeley, JD and BD Yates and Prof David Evans.
 Additionally, I have provided links to interesting research or summaries of research, but please bear in mind that science generally progresses from a body of evidence, not one study.

 Disclaimer

-This site is provided for general interest, information and guidance only and is not intended to provide specific advice or recommendations for any individual or any product.
+This site is provided for general interest, information, and guidance only and is not intended to provide specific advice or recommendations for any individual or any product.
 I make no guarantee regarding the accuracy or suitability for any purpose of the information on this site.
 No liability is accepted for any injury or loss arising out of its contents.